millicast/streaming-sdk-react-native-getting-started/README.md

 6. Select `TestApp` project and use an iOS simulator with iOS 16.

-7. Run the project, you should see the simulator with the app home page with a buttom to publish or subscribe to a stream.
+7. Run the project, you should see the simulator with the app home page with a button to publish or subscribe to a stream.

 #### tvOS